All Products

 Note

-If the self-managed MySQL instance does not contain stored procedures, triggers, or functions, you can skip this step.
+Skip this step if the self-managed MySQL instance does not contain stored procedures, triggers, or functions.

-2. Upload the exported files to a specified directory on an Elastic Compute Service (ECS) instance.
-In this example, the directory is /tmp.
+2. Upload the two exported files to the ECS instance.
+In this example, the path is /tmp.

 Note

-If the self-managed MySQL instance resides on an ECS instance, you can skip this step.
+If the self-managed MySQL instance is on an ECS instance, you can skip this step.

 result

-3. Run the following commands to import the exported files into the RDS instance:
+3. Execute the following commands to import the exported files into the ApsaraDB RDS for MySQL instance.

 Note

-• The destination database on the RDS instance must be an existing database that you created.
-For more information about how to create a database, see Manage databases.
+• The destination database on the ApsaraDB RDS for MySQL instance must be an existing database you created.
+For more information about creating databases, see Manage Databases.

-• The account that is used to log on to the RDS instance must be a privileged account or a standard account that has the read and write permissions.
+• The account used to log on to the ApsaraDB RDS for MySQL instance must be a privileged account or a standard account with read and write permissions.

 mysql -h rm-bpxxxxx.mysql.rds.aliyuncs.com -P 3306 -u testuser -p testdb < /tmp/testdb.sql